 Interventions for rapid global change

 A Canadian research centre addressing urgent and entangled global problems.
-We anticipate future crises and identify high-leverage interventions to put humanity on a better course.
+We anticipate future crises and identify high-leverage interventions to change humanity's course for the better.

 Interventions for Rapid Global Change

 A Canadian research centre addressing urgent and entangled global problems.
-We anticipate future crises and identify high-leverage interventions to put humanity on a better course.
+We anticipate future crises and identify high-leverage interventions to change humanity's course for the better.

 Introduction to Polycrisis Analysis